Zabrane/qlnd/doc/LightningTickerplants.md

 ## Creating a wallet

-During node startup the following output will appear, requesting the user to either `create` a new wallet or `unlock` and existing wallet.
+During node startup the following output will appear, requesting the user to either `create` a new wallet or `unlock` an existing wallet.

 ```bash